Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

-The \texttt{ns()} function in \texttt{R} is used that generates basis matrix for piece-wise cubic splines with specified interior knots and natural boundary conditions\footnote{ns function - RDocumentation. \url{https://www.rdocumentation.org/packages/splines/versions/3.6.2/topics/ns}}.
-We specify degrees of freedom instead of a sequence of interior knots.
-Our model is a generalization of the regression discontinuity framework as used by Giuntella and Mazzonna \cite{giuntella2019sunset} by considering a nonparametric functional form of longitude on both sides of the boundary and within the entire time zone, instead of focusing just around the border.
+We use natural cubic splines with 6 degrees of freedom (chosen by cross-validation) on longitudes to model cancer rate.
+The \texttt{ns()} function in \texttt{R} is used to generate basis matrix for piece-wise cubic splines with specified interior knots and natural boundary conditions \cite{r_ns}.
+We specify degrees of freedom instead of a sequence of interior knots when using splines.
+Our model considers a nonparametric functional form of longitude on both sides of the boundary and within the entire time zone.
+It is a generalization of the regression discontinuity framework used by Giuntella and Mazzonna \cite{giuntella2019sunset} who only focused around the border.
 We construct the 95\% confidence interval by performing 1000 bootstrap replications for each model, normalized by dividing by the square of standard error of cancer incidence rate.

-To examine the specific connections of between longitudes and PTZ with four types of cancer, that are breast, liver, lung, and prostate, we apply both the linear model and regression discontinuity framework with natural cubic splines.

-We subsequently apply the linear approximation and regression discontinuity with natural cubic splines on the four types of cancer: breast, liver, lung, and prostate, to examine the specific relationships between the incidence rates and longitudes as well as incidence rate with PTZ.
+We subsequently apply the same procedure, fitting a linear model and regression discontinuity framework with natural splines, is applied to the specific types of cancer: breast, ovary, prostate, thyroid, liver \& bile duct, lung \& bronchus, colon \& rectum, and pancreas, to examine the specific relationships between the cancer incidence and longitudes as well as cancer incidence and PTZ.